 Are you searching for forgiveness and peace?

-When you have experienced an abortion, you need a time to grieve your loss and reflect on your feelings of sorrow and regret.
+Whether it’s been one year or 20 years, you need time to grieve your loss and reflect on your feelings of sorrow and regret.
 Project Rachel is here to help you do that in a supportive and confidential environment.
 We are here to listen to you and help you through your pain.

 - Complete confidentiality